The incredible history of the Finnish baby box

 A box that worked

-The Finnish baby box started as a practical intervention for families who couldn't afford to prepare for a new baby.
-It became something more, a shared experience for almost every Finn born in the past 80 years and an internationally recognised model for how states can support new families with minimal bureaucracy and maximum effect.
+The Finnish baby box started as a practical intervention for families who could not afford to prepare for a new baby.
+It became something more: a shared experience for almost every Finn born in the past 80 years and an internationally recognised model for how states can support new families with minimal bureaucracy and maximum effect.
 The idea was simple.
 So was the box.
 Both endured.

 101 Very Finnish Problems began as a list of observations about Finnish life.
 It became a book because the observations kept coming.